HumanCellAtlas/metadata-schema/docs/structure.md

 ### User-supplied versus ingest-supplied metadata fields

-Most metadata fields in Core, Type, and Module schemas are provided by data generators via metadata spreadsheets.
-A subset of metadata fields in the standard, however, are not provided by data generators, but rather are provided by the Ingestion Service component of the DCP.
-These fields are referred to as "ingest-supplied" fields, and include the following:
+Most metadata fields in Core, Type, and Module schemas are provided by data contributors during the submission process.
+A subset of fields in the metadata standard, however, are provided by the Ingestion Service component of the DCP.
+These ingest-supplied fields include the following:

 - `provenance` field in all Type schemas
 - `describedBy`, `schema_version`, `schema_type` fields in all schemas
 - all fields in `links.json` and `provenance.json` schemas

-The ingest-supplied fields contain information about the metadata submission (*e.g.* when metadata was uploaded to the DCP) and about the metadata schema being used.
-Data generators will never submit values to these fields directly, and they do not appear in the metadata spreadsheet.
+Ingest-supplied fields contain metadata about the submission (*e.g.* when metadata was uploaded to the DCP) and about the schema being used.
+Data contributors will never submit values to these fields directly.

-In addition to ingest-supplied metadata fields, the `ontology` and `ontology_label` fields present in all ontology schemas will not be supplied by data generators in many cases.
-Data generators who choose to submit programmatically using their own JSON files might choose to supply values for these fields, and therefore the fields are not strictly ingest-supplied.
+In addition to ingest-supplied metadata fields, the `ontology` and `ontology_label` fields present in all ontology schemas will be populated by a look-up service based on the value supplied by data contributors in the corresponding `text` field in each ontology schema.

 ### Recording the standard